ZacharyGeurts/universal_equation/README.md

 Climb inside the blanket and have a look around.

 I think this proves the number 1 is real and 0 is not real.
-The universal_equation is two files and current with the best research up through 2025.
 Grab the latest release if only interested in the Universal Equation.
 It is a glorified calculator and you can set it to experimental theory.